 Click to Tweet

-- Retailers are facing an unprecedented fulfillment challenge as they manage the holiday spike in ecommerce orders on top of the dramatic surge prompted by the pandemic.
+- Retailers are facing an unprecedented fulfillment challenge as they manage the holiday spike in ecommerce order automation on top of the dramatic surge prompted by the pandemic.

 - One fulfillment expert says as many as 700 million packages are at risk of arriving after the winter holidays for which they were ordered.